rollingsu/rollingsu.github.io/_pages/about.md

 ---
 Hi🙌, I'm Zhaolong Su, a senior student at Beijing University of Technology, and I am currently honored to be conducting summer research at Johns Hopkins University under the guidance of Professor Alan Yuille.
 Previously, I had a wonderful experience at University of Hong Kong and Peking University.

-I am an ordinary person, but I hope to contribute my modest efforts to advancing AI and the development of the world.
+As an ordinary person, but I hope to contribute my modest efforts to advancing AI and the development of the world.
 My research interests primarily focus on **Computer Vision, Multimodal Learning, Self-Supervised Learning**, enabling AI to understand the world more humans-like and helping machines comprehend more supervised information.

 I have a particular passion for photography, reading, and fitness.
 Fellow enthusiasts of literature, history, and philosophy are also welcome to connect with me!

+PS：In the field of bioinformatics, AI might create more world-class impacts.
+Recently, I organized a seminar with Professor Xin Zhou from Vanderbilt(Vandy) University and Professor Shan Wang from the Vandy wet lab.
+While I may not directly pursue this field, I find it incredibly interesting.
 ---

 {% include base_path %}